altqc/Mirror/README.md

 Things such as Discord RPC have several presets but you can also always make your own.

 ## Dependancies
-While you may edit the build.gradle, the one provided has needed dependancies hosted by git@Josephworks
+While you may edit the build.gradle, the one provided has needed dependancies hosted by @Josephworks